Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

 the event deltaTetha

-The subject(x) is stuck inside the virtual machine
+The subject(x1) is stuck inside the virtual machine

 the events are listed with special characters listed below